chenjiang0819/FPSGame/README.md

 In the near future, a giant meteorite hit the Earth and eliminates most of the humans.
 The Earth breaks apart and the fragments wander in the universe.
 The remaining lives in the last human city under the nano shield.

-A few years later, the AI awakes, takes over the human government, and starts to hurt people.
+A few years later, the AI awakes, takes over the human government, and starts to remould the human body to machinery in order to "protect" huamnity from giant meteorite disater.

-You, as one of the last human soldiers, have to fight against the robots, take the city back and save humanity.
+You, who escaped from the AI remoulding manufactory, half robot half human, decided to resist AI tyranny...

 **Game Flow**: